getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

     1. Begin serialization by printing `[`.
     2. Return a `Seq` value for the caller to use to finish off serialization.

-3. Since our serializer is stateless, we can just give Getty another instance of `Serializer` here.

 <!--The above annotations need to be ordered like they are to avoid weirdness-->
 <!--with the second list element in the interface type annotation.-->